coding-horror/basic-computer-games/00_Common/README.md

 of a quoted value.
 There are some additional behaviours to those shown above which can be seen in the unit tests for the C# implementation of the library.

+Note also that BASIC numeric variables store a single-precision floating point value, so numeric input functions should return a value of that type.

 ### Implementation Notes

 The usage of the `INPUT` command in the BASIC code of the games was analysed, with the variables used designated as